 - When to choose one structure over another

 - What are the main issues on which the parties spend the most time in negotiations?

-- How are the Alta and California Ridge cases affecting how deals are structured?
+- How are the Bishop Hill and California Ridge cases impacting how deals are structured?

-- What is current market on such things as construction-start strategies, developer fees, basis step ups, change-in-law risk, flip yields, DROs, tax insurance, unwinds and withdrawal rights?
+- What is the current market on such things as construction-start strategies, developer fees, basis step-ups, change-in-law risk, flip yields, DROs, tax insurance, unwinds, and withdrawal rights?